NCAR/DART/guide/forward_operator.rst

 In distributed mode each task computes the expected values for a subset of the observations.
 The observations are equally distributed round-robin.
-For O observations and T tasks each task gets O/T obs.
+For K observations and T tasks each task gets K/T obs.
 MPI one-sided communication is used to retrieve needed state values from other tasks.